Our Work

 Learn More

-There is no public application process for Fetzer funding and we do not fund individual projects, programs, or organizations outside of our coalition building work.
-While we love that you or your organization may be working towards shared goals, Fetzer does not accept unsolicited requests for funding.
+While we respect and appreciate alignment, there is no public application process for Fetzer funding, and we do not fund individual projects, programs, or organizations outside of our collaborative work.